952-444-6200

 Q: How long can the appraisal process take?

 A: Depending on the complexity of your disputed loss and the parties involved, appraisals can take anywhere from 2 to 6 months from start to finish, settlement in hand.
-The process can be delayed from the standard 2-3 month turn around if we and the insurer’s appraiser struggle to come to an agreement and an umpire must be hired to assist in settling the dispute.
+The process can be delayed from the standard 2-3 month turn around if the appraisers struggle to come to an agreement on who the umpire will be and/or if they disagree on the amount of loss.

 Q: What are some common reasons why insurance companies deny weather related claims?